-Stony Brook University Hospital currently accepts dogs certified through: PRAAT, TDI, Pet Partners and Love on a Leash.
+Stony Brook University Hospital currently accepts dogs certified through: Pet Partners and Love on a Leash.

-Listed below is the “Frequently Asked Questions for Pet Therapy Volunteers” which will provide you with more information about the program.
-If you are interested in applying to the program, please reach out to Kathleen Kress prior to beginning the application process to discuss available units and shifts.
-Mrs. Kress can be reached at email@example.com.
+Listed below are the “Frequently Asked Questions for Pet Therapy Volunteers” which will provide you with more information about the program.
+If you are interested in applying to the program, please reach out to Volunteer Services prior to beginning the application process to discuss.
+Volunteer Services can be reached via phone at 631-444-2610 or via email at email@example.com.

 If it is determined that there is a shift that is mutually convenient, you will be asked to complete a Senior Volunteer Application and provide a copy of your dog’s health records and proof of liability insurance.

 How do I become a Pet Therapy Volunteer?

 The pet therapy applicant must complete all requirements of the volunteer program prior to beginning their volunteer service.
 Click here for applications and information about the program.
 Only canines certified by Therapy Dogs International, Pet Partners Love on a Leash or PRAAT are permitted to participate in the Pet Therapy program at SBUH.
 Canine health records and proof of liability insurance must be submitted with the volunteer application.

 Do I need to wear a uniform and/or ID badge?